youngkwon02/Enhanced-library-management/src/UserManagement/README.md

 6. You can login with id `2100000000` and password `1234` to use all services.

-7. There are already two guests and one feedback in the database.
+7. There are already two guests and one feedback in the database.<br/>
-   You can view the guests by searching with `210` parameter.
-(Because every guests have 210XXXXXXX userid.)
+   You can view the guests by searching with `210000`.
+(Because all guest id is start with 210000 if it's created in 2021)